-Stanford Law School tied with Harvard in 2015 as the second best law school in the nation according to U.S. News & World Report.
-First-year J.D. students complete the standard law school curriculum in criminal law, contracts, legal research and constitutional law.
-During the second and third years of study, students interested in criminal law can take coursework at the Stanford Criminal Justice Center in adjudication, investigation, juvenile crime, sentencing and correction, mass incarceration and white collar crime.
+Stanford University hosts the Stanford Criminal Justice Center and the Stanford Three Strikes Project, the only one of its kind in the nation.
+In 2019, Stanford Law School is ranked as the 2nd-best law school in the nation, according to U.S. News & World Report.
+First-year J.D. students complete the standard law school curriculum in criminal law, contracts, legal research, and constitutional law.
+During the second and third years of study, students interested in criminal law can take coursework at the Stanford Criminal Justice Center in adjudication, investigation, juvenile crime, sentencing and correction, mass incarceration, and white collar crime.
 Law students can practice their legal skills at the Mills Legal Clinic at Stanford, which offers students eleven clinics on select areas of law.
-These include clinics on criminal prosecution, immigrant rights, life-sentenced criminals and Supreme Court litigation.
+These include clinics on criminal prosecution, immigrant rights, life-sentenced criminals, and Supreme Court litigation.

 Top Criminal Law Schools